gardener/gardener/docs/concepts/resource-manager.md

 serviceaccount.resources.gardener.cloud/token-expiration-duration: 6h
 ```

-It automatically renews once 80% of the lifetime is reached or after `24h`.
+It automatically renews once 80% of the lifetime is reached, or after `24h`.

 Optionally, the controller can also populate the token into a `Secret` in the target cluster.
-This can be requested by annotating the `Secret` in the source cluster with
+This can be requested by annotating the `Secret` in the source cluster with:

 ```yaml
 token-requestor.resources.gardener.cloud/target-secret-name: "foo"
 token-requestor.resources.gardener.cloud/target-secret-namespace: "bar"
 ```

-Overall, the TokenRequestor controller provides credentials with limited lifetime (JWT tokens) used by Shoot control plane components running in the Seed
+Overall, the TokenRequestor controller provides credentials with limited lifetime (JWT tokens)
-to talk to the Shoot API Server.
+used by Shoot control plane components running in the Seed to talk to the Shoot API Server.
 Please see the graphic below:

 ![image](images/resource-manager-projected-token-controlplane-to-shoot-apiserver.jpg)